ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.2.16 (2020-01-14)
 * (sbormann) Fixed custom step for heating control.
-* (sbormann) Fixed universal popup wich was displayed, even when empty.
+* (sbormann) Fixed universal popup which was displayed, even when empty.

 ### 0.2.15 (2020-01-07)
 * (sbormann) Added svg as possible image to upload.